30%

 The Hungarian System

-The amount of the available subsidy is 30%, which can be applied to the film production’s total costs in Hungary.
-In terms of genre, the following are eligible: feature films, short films, documentaries, nature films, animated films, made-for-TV movies and TV series.
-Not eligible for subsidy are commercials, reality shows, and those mundane fiction series that do not create any cultural value.
+The available subsidy amounts to 30% of a film production’s total costs incurred in Hungary.
+Eligible genres include feature films, short films, documentaries, nature films, animated films, made-for-TV movies, and TV series.
+However, commercials, reality shows, and generic fiction series that lack cultural value do not qualify for support.

 Act II of 2004 on Motion Picture, Article 12/B